Pashayeva-Xadija/restaurant-product-management/README.md

 A backend REST API built with **Java 17** and **Spring Boot 3** to manage restaurant products and categories.
 The system includes secure JWT-based authentication and role-based authorization for `USER` and `ADMIN` roles.
 Admins can create and manage product data, while users can view resources in a read-only manner.
-Deployed using **Docker** and **Kubernetes (Minikube)** for full container support.
+Deployed using Docker, Kubernetes (Minikube), and Render (CI/CD pipeline integration)

 ---